Scanning Modes

 Raw HTTP mode

-Captured a request in Burp, Caido, or ZAP?
-Save it to a file and hand it to Dalfox:
+Save a request you captured in Burp, Caido, or ZAP to a file and hand it to Dalfox:

 dalfox scan --input-type raw-http request.txt